-Localisation of the involved muscles with electromyographic guidance or nerve stimulation techniques may be necessary.
+Localisation of the involved muscles with electromyographic, nerve stimulation or ultrasound guidance techniques may be necessary.
 Multiple injection sites may allow Xeomin to have more uniform contact with the innervation areas of the muscle and are especially useful when larger muscles are injected.